WadyOsama/Processing-API-Using-Big-Data-Tools/README.md

 ### Future Enhancements

 - **Data Processing Optimization**: Implement advanced data transformation techniques in Spark, such as structured streaming optimizations and partitioning strategies, to handle even larger datasets more efficiently.

-- **Comprehensive Monitoring and Visualization**:
-   - Integrate InfluxDB’s visualization capabilities or connect with platforms like Grafana for real-time monitoring dashboards.
-   - Set up alerts for critical data trends or anomalies, enhancing proactive decision-making.

 - **Expanded Data Sources and Outputs**:
    - Add new data sources or APIs to enrich the dataset.